garden-io/garden/docs/reference/project-config.md

 # for details.
 dotIgnoreFile: .gardenignore

+# A list of string values that should be excluded when computing action versions.
+#
+# Setting values here is equivalent to adding them to the `version.excludeValues` field on all actions in the project.
+#
+# These values can be templated, and generally should be templated.
+A typical example is to exclude the namespace of
+# the environment, or a hostname suffix used across many Deploy actions.
+For example:
+#
+# excludeValuesFromActionVersions:
+#   - "${var.hostname-suffix}"  # resolving to something like "my-branch.dev.my-org.com"
+#
+# **Important:**
+# You should be careful to not make these values too broad, since the strings will be replaced for every field in all
+# actions across the project when computing versions.
+For example, if a value here resolves to a short and generic
+# string like "api", the string "api" will be replaced for every field in all actions across the project when
+# computing versions.
+This could lead to unexpected issues like tests getting skipped when they shouldn't, deployments
+# not updating etc.
+#
+# However, something more specific like a branch name, commit hash, PR number etc., ideally with some specific prefix
+# or suffix, is generally safer to do.
+That said, this field only affects version computation, not the actual action
+# configuration when it's executed.
+excludeValuesFromActionVersions:

 proxy:
   # The URL that Garden uses when creating port forwards.
 Defaults to "localhost".
   #